 The discovery of Stevia by Moisés Giacomo Santiago Bertoni

-In 1884, the Swiss naturalist Moisés Giacomo Santiago Bertoni settled on the banks of the Paraná River in Paraguay in the border region with Brazil, where he discovered the honey leaf, also known as Caa-hee.
+The Swiss naturalist Moisés Giacomo Santiago Bertoni settled on the banks of the Paraná River in Paraguay, in the border region with Brazil, in 1884 and discovered the honey leaf, also called Caa-Hee.

-In Japan, the sweetener stevia has been popular since 1950 and today has a significant share of the sweetener market.
-Today Stevia is widely used in the Asian region.
+In Japan, the sweetener Stevia became popular as early as 1950 and now has a significant share of the sweetener market.
+Today, Stevia is widely used in the Asian region.

-For centuries, the popular mate tea in South America has been sweetened with stevia.
-The native inhabitants use the whole Stevia leaves or the ground green Stevia leaf powder for sweetening.
-Not only the Guarani Indians, but also the Mato Grosso Indian tribes still use stevia as a remedy and sweetener.
-They used liquid Stevia for physical weakness, blood pressure, stomach, intestinal problems, skin and fungal problems.
+Not only the Guarani Indians, but also the Indian tribes of Mato Grosso still use Stevia as a healing and sweetening agent.
+They used liquid Stevia for physical weakness, blood pressure, stomach and intestinal complaints as well as skin and fungal problems.